FlaviusHouk/CBS/Readme.md

 cbs --addDependency projLocation depType depName
 ```

-There is four types of dependencies that are supported:
+There are four types of dependencies that are supported:

 * Library installed in system (type 0)